YuqiLiang1900/Python001-class01/week02/Learning Notes.md

-# Learning Notes for Week Two
+# Learning Notes for Week 02

-## Objective for Week Two
+## Objective for Week 02
 Further understanding of the web-scraping framework Scrapy

 ## Knowledge Tree